benashford/jresp/README.md

 There are pre-existing Redis clients for Java, both synchronous and asynchronous.  `jresp` was specifically intended to be the backend of multiple Redis clients for various JVM languages.

 As of the time of writing, it is used for [`redis-async`, a async Redis client for Clojure](https://github.com/benashford/redis-async).
-I have written about the development of `jresp` and `redis-async` [here](http://benashford.github.io/blog/2015/06/02/java-in-a-polygot-jvm-world/)
+I have written about the development of `jresp` and `redis-async` [here](http://benashford.github.io/blog/2015/06/02/java-in-a-polygot-jvm-world/), and [here](http://benashford.github.io/blog/2015/09/13/building-an-event-based-redis-client-in-java).

 ## TODO